Hurghada Scuba Diving Day Trips Report

 On a recent trip to Egypt I had the opportunity to try out different types of diving tours.
 After a very successful liveaboard cruise in the Red Sea on Emperor Elite, I spent a few days sampling the diving in Hurghada at the numerous sites they have on offer there.

-I was told the offshore dive sites were less crowded and far more interesting ventures than shore dives in Hurghada.
+I was told the offshore locations were less crowded and far more interesting ventures than the shore dives in Hurghada.
 There seemed to be so much choice: wrecks, walls and drift dives.
 In waters alive with endemic marine life, large pelagics and stunning coral formations.
 Well, I was eager to see how good the Hurghada day trip diving really is ...

-We got to dive the best and most famous site near Hurghada first.
+We got to visit the best and most famous site near Hurghada first - Erg Somaya.
 Most of the dive takes place between 15-25m, drifting over a reef plateau covered by vigorously healthy hard and soft corals.
 I was careful to avoid the edge of the reef which falls away sharply into a yawning abyss.
 This coral wonderland was made all the more intriguing with the appearance of the biggest moray eels that I have ever seen!

 There are a few overhangs to explore, and this is where you will find groupers and lionfish congregating among the seawhips and fans.
 I was torn between gazing at the surging clouds of translucent glassfish that are unfortunate enough to be food for anything above them in the food chain, the blue spotted stingrays gently gliding up from the depths, and keeping an eye out for larger pelagics cruising in the blue above.